The top 10 largest US Jackpots

-Lottery players will have a chance at winning an estimated $1.6 billion jackpot in Tuesday night’s Mega Millions drawing.
-That total would be the largest lottery jackpot in U.S. history, and it could grow before the next drawing.
+Lottery players will have a chance at winning an estimated $1.6 billion jackpot in Tuesday night’s Mega Millions drawing and an estimated $620 million in Wednesday night’s Powerball jackpot.

 A look at the 10 largest U.S. jackpots that have been won and the states where the winning tickets were sold: